kolkhis/tech-notes/linux/tools/cron.md

 script.

-## System-wide Crontab Files - `/etc/crontab` and `/etc/cron.d/`
+## System-wide Crontab Files

+The system-wide crontab files:

+- `/etc/crontab`: The system-wide central crontab file.
+- `/etc/cron.d/*`: Any files inside this directory are considered crontab files.

 There's a system-wide crontab file at `/etc/crontab`.
 There are crontab files in `/etc/cron.d` for systems that use `systemd`.

+These files are read by the `cron` daemon, which runs as a background process.

-These crontabs are different from user-specific crontab files, since you must specify a username to run the job as.
+These crontabs are slightly different from user-specific crontab files (e.g., editing with `crontab -e`), since there is an additional field in which you must specify a username to run the job as.

-These files are read by the cron daemon, which runs as a background process.

 Here's what `/etc/crontab` looks like:
 ```bash